Suryxbg/Titanic-Survival-Prediction/README.md

 ## Key Questions (KPIs)
 During the analysis, the following key questions were addressed:
-What percentage of passengers survived overall?
+- What percentage of passengers survived overall?
-How did gender and class (Pclass) impact survival chances?
+- How did gender and class impact survival chances?
-Did age distribution play a role in survival rates?
+- Did age distribution play a role in survival rates?
-What role did family size (SibSp + Parch) have on survival?
+- What role did family size have on survival?
-How did fare values vary across different survival outcomes?
+- How did fare values vary across different survival outcomes?